PHILO-HE/hadoop/hadoop-hdfs-project/hadoop-hdfs/src/site/markdown/CentralizedCacheManagement.md

     This determines the maximum amount of memory a DataNode will use for caching.
 On Unix-like systems, the "locked-in-memory size" ulimit (`ulimit -l`) of the DataNode user also needs to be increased to match this parameter (see below section on [OS Limits](#OS_Limits)).
 When setting this value, please remember that you will need space in memory for other things as well, such as the DataNode and application JVM heaps and the operating system page cache.

+    If persistent memory is used to cache block, the value of this property determines the maximum amount in bytes of persistent memory that a DataNode can use for caching.

     This setting is shared with the [Lazy Persist Writes feature](./MemoryStorage.html).
 The Data Node will ensure that the combined memory used by Lazy Persist Writes and Centralized Cache Management does not exceed the amount configured in `dfs.datanode.max.locked.memory`.

 #### Optional

 The following properties are not required, but may be specified for tuning:

+*   dfs.datanode.cache.loader.class

+    Currently, there are three cache loaders implemented: MemoryMappableBlockLoader, FileMappableBlockLoader and PmemMappableBlockLoader.
+By default, MemoryMappableBlockLoader is used and it maps block replica into memory.
+FileMappableBlockLoader can map block to persistent memory with mapped byte buffer, which is implemented by Java code.
+PmemMappableBlockLoader can also cache block replica to persistent memory, which is implemented with native PMDK libs.

+    The value of `dfs.datanode.cache.pmem.dirs` specifies the persistent memory directory, which must be configured if FileMappableBlockLoader or PmemMappableBlockLoader is used.

+*   dfs.datanode.cache.pmem.dirs

+    This property specifies the cache volumes of SCM, which is required by FileMappableBlockLoader and PmemMappableBlockLoader configured for `dfs.datanode.cache.loader.class`.
+For multiply directories, they should be separated with “,”, e.g. “/mnt/pmem0, /mnt/pmem1”.
+The default value is empty.

 *   dfs.namenode.path.based.cache.refresh.interval.ms